 Maintaining the Melton Ring

-In Melton Mowbray plans have been passed, after much hoop jumping, to build a double dock for our two workboats adjacent the slipway in the scout hut compound.
+In Melton Mowbray plans have been passed, after much hoop jumping, to build a double dock for our two workboats adjacent the slipway in the Town Estate compound.
 The present mooring to the rear of a local hotel is not ideal, as it is adjacent a local footpath with its uncertain security, and after many years there we felt we had imposed on the good nature of the owners for long enough.
 With plans passed it just remains to raise the funds to build it, but at the time of writing nothing has happened on that score just yet.

 Syston to Lewin Bridge Restoration